Overview

 • reliable

-• slaves have a way of measuring their health (disk/cpu/ram)
+• Agents have a way of measuring their health (disk/cpu/ram)

 • measuring of build/test run times and comparing them, alarm when they increase a lot